grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 There was nothing but a long lingering quiet, no longer being split by the ping of the torpedo.
 The only sound was the groaning of the _Prospect's_ hull being pushed through the continued stress of fast diving.

-Owen looked at Percy, "What happened?"
+Gregory looked at Percy, "What happened?"

 [//]: # (I do not think a torpedo has a pressurized hull, so it would not implode, it would just fail.)